AlphaKeks/how2nvim/why-vim.md

 [neovim](https://github.com/neovim/neovim) started as a fork of vim and has evolved a lot since it started out.
-A lot of the underlying implementation is different nowadays, and neovim has brought a lot of new ideas into the mix that vim did not implement. vim however also added lots of new features over the years which neovim did not adopt, so the compatibilty between the two is not as close as it once was.
+A lot of the underlying implementation is different nowadays, and neovim has brought a lot of new ideas into the mix that vim did not implement. vim however also added lots of new features over the years which neovim did not adopt, so the compatibility between the two is not as close as it once was.
 The core concepts and how the editor works are the same though, so why use neovim over vim?